kurbatoff/simshell/README.md

 SCP81 (aka GP Amd.
 B) to be integrated<br/>

 <h1>JVM</h1>
-No specific support provided (required) on simshell side
+Both CAP and IJC files are supported for upload

 <h1>Download</h1>
-Pre-built binary packages are available for <a href="http://intergalaxy.org/download">download</a>
+Pre-built binary packages are note yet available

 <h1>Issues</h1>
 For issues please use the <a href="https://github.com/kurbatoff/simshell/issues">GitHub issue tracker</a>